Recruiting Ex-Offenders in Your Business

 Make your business welcoming

 Thankfully, there are lots of ways that you can help set them at ease as they join your team.
-First thing’s first start talking to other business owners who are already recruiting ex-offenders.
+First thing’s first, start talking to other business owners who are already recruiting ex-offenders.
 They’ve got invaluable experience that you can draw on and use in your business to become much more inclusive.
-You can sign up to the Employer’s Forum for Reducing Re-offending to speak to other inclusive business owners, as well as access lots of other support for your recruitment.

 Make sure you conduct an employee induction when your new member of staff arrives at your business.
 You can check out our tips for inductions here to help you get started.
-Taking the time to show a new employee around, make introductions and give them useful information for working in your business helps make their transition into your business much easier.
+Taking the time to show a new employee around, making introductions and giving them useful information for working in your business helps make their transition into your business much easier.

 Recruiting ex-offenders in your business can be daunting, but it can have lots of positive effects on your business.
 Not only are you contributing to the reduction of re-offending, you’ll be opening your business up to a wider range of talent and will see the benefits of a reputation increase for being more inclusive.